Thomas H. Roberts & Associates, P.C.

 So What Now?

 So where do I go from here?
 I press forward to become what God wants me to be.
 When I stumble, I get up and press on.
-“Not that I have already attained, or am already perfected; but I press on, that I may lay hold of that for which Christ Jesus has also laid hold of me.
-Brethren, I do not count myself to have apprehended; but one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead, I press toward the goal for the prize of the upward call of God in Christ Jesus.”
+“Not that I have already attained, or am already perfected; but I press on, that I may lay hold of that for which Messiah Jesus has also laid hold of me.
+Brethren, I do not count myself to have apprehended; but one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead, I press toward the goal for the prize of the upward call of God in Messiah Jesus.”
 Philippians 3.

 It is a humbling thing to realize that God has planned for us to do his will.
 “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.”
 Ephesians 2.